MassinissaDjellouli/CTFStuff/TheGoodStuff/WEB.md

   - /proc/self/cwd returns the program working directory
   - /proc/self/cmdline returns the command line that was used to start the process
   - /proc/self/exe returns the executable that was used to start the process
+  - /proc/version returns the version of the kernel
+  - /proc/mounts returns the mounted filesystems
+  - /proc/net/arp returns the ARP table
+  - /proc/net/tcp returns the TCP connections
+  - /proc/net/udp returns the UDP connections
 - /etc/apache2/sites-enabled/000-default or /etc/apache2/sites-available/default
 - if ../ is sanitized, try ....// or ....\/
 - may need to double urlencode